 We watched a beautiful sunrise over the water and arrived on Staten Island after an hour or so on the bus.
 The staging area was impressive!
 Autism Speaks had a tent in the Charity Village, where I posed with our wonderful coordinator Jennifer, and I ventured out (with my new friend Sally from Arizona, who had just run Chicago a few weeks ago!) in search of hot water for my tea and checked out some of the other areas.
 Since my start time was 11, I had lots of time to explore.
 There were screens to watch the runners already on the course, therapy dogs, Dunkin' Donuts trucks, and runners everywhere, speaking many different languages.
 I learned later that 141 countries and all 50 states (plus D.C.) were represented in the race!

 These pictures don't really do the area justice.
-It felt like a convention of homeless people, since runners were dressed in random clothing that they would later discard.
+Runners were dressed in random clothing that they would later discard.
 There were charity bins all around the different "villages" and they were overflowing by the time I got into my corral to start.
 According to the NYRR website (linked at the bottom), "Goodwill NYNJ collected 122,760 pounds of clothing, bringing the total amount collected over the 7-year partnership between New York Department of Sanitation, Goodwill NYNJ, and NYRR to a total of 1,004,303 pounds."
 That's a lot of old sweatshirts, pants, hats, etc!
 It's encouraging to know that it's reused and recycled instead of going into landfills.

 Each runner is assigned a start time, color, and letter, which correspond to when and where you begin.
 The blue and orange waves started on the top of the Verrazano Bridge and the green ran underneath.
 There were huge walls corresponding to the colors with doors leading runners into their specific areas.
 I was # 64120, wave 4, orange corral D. The top seeded man had bib #1, which illustrates where I ranked.
 There were, however, numbers higher than mine.